Nordic Master in Friluftsliv Studies (Outdoor Studies)

 Students are encouraged to write their master's thesis in cooperation with or on behalf of external actors in one of the collaborating countries or in the North Atlantic Region.

 Through the programme you will examine the problems and potentials related to the changes relevant to friluftsliv studies past, present and future.

 You will also gain the skills in dealing with current and impending research of sustainable and healthy learning and development.

 You will learn to work systematically and critically with research-based knowledge, methods and concepts in order to understand and develop new knowledge about how humans relate to, conceptualize and make sense of nature and friluftsliv (outdoor studies).

 Students who graduate from this programme can apply on available PhD programmes in culture studies or similar fields of research.

 Studying in three countries: Norway, Sweden and Iceland

-The Nordic Master in Friluftsliv Studies is run collaboratively by a consortium of four Nordic universities, each of which recognized as nationally leading university in the field of Friluftsliv/Outdoor studies.
+The Nordic Master in Friluftsliv Studies is run collaboratively by a consortium of four Nordic universities, each of which is recognized as a nationally leading university in the field of Friluftsliv/Outdoor studies.

 You will spend the first semester at The Swedish School of Sport and Health Sciences (GIH), Stockholm.
-Second semester at the University of South-Eastern Norway (USN) at campus Bø which is located in Telemark county, in coorperation with the Norwegian School of Sport Sciences (NIH), Oslo.
-Third semester at Hólar University (HU), Department of rural turism.
+Second semester at the University of South-Eastern Norway (USN) at campus Bø in Vestfold and Telemark county, in cooperation with the Norwegian School of Sport Sciences (NIH), Oslo.
+Third semester at Hólar University (HU), Department of rural tourism.